 - Never putting others down

-- Trying new things without fear of failure
+- Trying new things without fear of failure (failure can lead to success)

 If no one in your company is ready for a new leadership role, hiring from the outside can be a fine option—and it’s certainly a better option than promoting someone from within who isn’t qualified.